May 17, 2024

 What is Safety Risk Management?

-Safety risk management is a key component of any SMS and involves analysing all key business processes and identifying any safety hazards.
+Safety risk management is a key component of any SMS and involves analyzing all key business processes and identifying any safety hazards.
 The next step is to assess the risks and mitigate them.

 The risk is essentially a subjective assessment of a combination of the magnitude of the likelihood & severity of a particular hazard and its potential for causing harm within our organisational system.